EdoardoLaGreca/9knowledge/grub.md

 }
 ```

-You may need to adjust the line `set root=(...)` with the disk and partition where your 9front installation resides.
-In order to find the correct disk and partition, it is advised the use of the EFI shell.
+Make sure to adjust the line `set root=(...)` with the disk and partition where your 9front installation resides.
+In order to find the correct disk and partition, you can use the EFI shell.
 For this purpose, `map`, `cd`, and `ls` are useful EFI shell commands.

 After writing the entry, remember to save the file and run